Making an Offer on a House Before Selling Yours

 Do Market Conditions Play a Role?

-Market conditions can play a huge role in whether you can successfully make an offer.
-If there is a lot of demand among buyers, the seller will most likely feel inclined to accept an offer from someone who isn’t part of a property chain.
+The market condition is one of the biggest factors that can impact whether you receive or make a successful offer.
+If there is a lot of demand among buyers, the seller will most likely feel inclined to accept an offer from someone who isn’t part of a housing chain.

 Making an Offer Before Selling in Scotland